akvo/agrastat/docs/user-guide.rst

 .. note::

-    Only a logged in users have access to the data converter tool
+    Only logged in users have access to the data converter tool

 Dataset statistics